jappyjan/Arduino-DesfireNFC/README.md

 4. **Install required development tools:**
    - **clang-format** (required for code formatting)
    - **cppcheck** (required for static analysis)
+   - **PlatformIO** (required for building and testing)

-   These tools are mandatory for development, and commits will be blocked if they're not installed.
+   These tools are mandatory for development, and commits will be blocked if they're not installed or if tests fail.
 See [CODING_STYLE.md](docs/CODING_STYLE.md) for installation instructions.

 ### Build Process